 Despite what its name suggests, you’re not gonna get conned at Cồn Market.
 It’s the perfect place to start your day like a local, and soak in authentic Vietnam vibes!

-Cồn Market’s food street hosts tiny stalls selling unidentifiable meats, no thanks to the lack of translated signs — a sight that’ll make you feel nothing like a regular tourist.
-We managed to snag grilled pork and veggies in paper-thin rice rolls for 100,000₫ (~S$5.86) though, topped with a dollop of peanut dipping sauce to complete our local lunch!
+Cồn Market’s food street hosts tiny stalls selling unidentifiable meats — no thanks to the lack of translated signs — a sight that’ll make you feel nothing like a regular tourist.
+We managed to snag grilled pork and veggies in paper-thin rice rolls topped with a dollop of peanut dipping sauce for 100,000₫ — completing our local lunch!

 Wander down the neighbouring lanes and spot interesting sights like garlic cloves decorated to look like Christmas trees, bare-bones manicure stations and trendy banana-print tees that go for ~100,000₫ each.